Monday morning snow could last all day

 Those hoping for a snowy Super Bowl are going to be disappointed Sunday night, but school children hoping for extended weekend might be in luck on Monday.

-Snow accumulations of 3 to 5 inches, with more in some areas, are in the forecast for Monday, Feb.
-3, according to the National Weather Service (NWS).
+Snow accumulations of three to five inches, with more in some areas, are in the forecast for Monday, Feb.
+3, according to the National Weather Service.

-Winds are expected to pick up Sunday night, from 5 to 10 mph, before increasing to 10 to 15 mph on Monday.
+Winds are expected to pick up Sunday night, form five to 10 mph, before increasing to 10 to 15 mph on Monday.
 The temperature is expected to drop into the mid-30s Sunday night, from Sunday’s high around 50.
 By Monday morning, the temperatures is expected to be below freezing.

-During the height of Monday’s storm, visibility could be less than a half mile, according to the NWS.
+During the height of Monday’s storm, visibilities could be less than a half mile, according to the weather service.

-The NWS winter weather advisory, issued Sunday afternoon, is in effect Monday from 5 a.m.-7 p.m.
+The winter weather advisory, issued Sunday afternoon, is in effect Monday from 5 a.m. to 7 p.m.